BharatKalluri/speechshift/README.md

 Records audio when a hotkey is pressed, transcribes it using faster-whisper, and automatically types the transcribed text.

+> This is in beta, since I've been testing only on my system.
+Please file bug reports if something does not work.
+Thanks!

 ## Demo

 Demo done on [omarchy](https://omarchy.org/) running hyprland